 The travellers reached Campbell Courthouse (now Rustburg).
 On Jefferson's return journey in May, the landau's axle broke somewhere in this vicinity.
-Jefferson's favorite servant and butler Burwell Colbert always accompanied him on the journeys to Poplar Forest and rode behind the carriage on Jefferson's saddle horse.
+Jefferson's enslaved butler Burwell Colbert always accompanied him on the journeys to Poplar Forest and rode behind the carriage on Jefferson's saddle horse.
 When the axle broke, Colbert probably rode to the nearest settlement for assistance, while Jefferson remained behind, entertaining his granddaughters if they accompanied him, or reading if alone.
 He always carried a book in his pocket on his travels and, according to his granddaughters, that book was usually a tiny Latin edition of the lives of distinguished men by Roman historian Cornelius Nepos.
 Jefferson confirms this by mentioning "a little Cornelius Nepos I had in my pocket" on a journey the previous fall.19

 The carriage forded Flat Creek.

 After three long days of travel, Jefferson arrived at his destination.
-The slaves Burwell Colbert and Israel Gillette exchanged their roles as travelling attendant and postilion for those of butler and assistant waiter.
+Burwell Colbert and Israel Gillette exchanged their roles as travelling attendant and postilion for those of butler and assistant waiter.
 The Randolph granddaughters turned to their books, drawings, and embroidery.
 And Jefferson settled in to a routine governed only by his own wishes and the rotation of the earth.
 He casually dispensed with the Copernican system in one tranquil report from his retreat: "The sun, moon and stars move here so much like what they do at Monticello ... that they afford nothing new for observation."20 Each day offered unobstructed enjoyment of solitary indoor occupation in the morning, exercise on horseback in the middle of the day, and the company of family members at the appointed hour for society at the end of the day.
 At Poplar Forest he passed his time "in a tranquility and retirement much adapted to my age and indolence."21